“I can’t wait to get more email today!”

 2. Are there any objections they might have?

 There’s a bit of a risk for the person giving up an email address.
-They may worry you’re going to send them information that they’re not interested in.
+They know that they are going to receive transactional emails.
+They may also worry you’re going to send them information that they’re not interested in.
 You’ll send them too many emails.
 Or maybe they think you’ll share their emails with someone else.

 By identifying these objections, you can address them head-on to remove the risk.
 This means letting people know what they can expect in terms of frequency, that they can unsubscribe easily at any time, and that you’ll never share their contact information.